jawhnypoh/COVID_19_tracker/README.md

 ## Meta
--  **State:** Release v1.1.0
+-  **State:** Release v2.0.0
 - **Point People:** [@jawhnypoh](https://github.com/jawhnypoh)

 ## Features
 - **Cross Platform:** This application was designed from the ground up to run on both iOS and Android devices
 - **Updated Data:** The most updated data provided by various data sources
-- **Statistics:** Statistics for global, country specific, or US state specific cases
+- **Statistics:** Statistics for global, country specific, or US state and county specific cases
-- **Color Coded:** Color coded statistics for Tested, Confirmed, Active, Deaths, Critical, and Recovered cases
+- **Color Coded:** Color coded statistics for Tested, Confirmed, Active, Deaths, Critical, Recovered, and many more!
 - **Charts:** Pie Chart showing percentages, Line Chart showing historical data, Bar Chart showing the most affected countries
 - **News:** Get the latest on COVID related news, tapping on a news article leads to a webview of that article via the URL